 If you don't keep track of application growth and new conversations, you won't know if sudden increases in traffic need to be controlled or not.
 Capacity planning reports in NetFlow Analyzer allow you to follow bandwidth capacity trends and understand the cause of bandwidth usage growth.

 Identify traffic consumption by application, and check if non-business traffic is affecting the performance of critical services.
-Drill down to application-level traffic to identify excess bandwidth usage.
+With one of the best bandwidth manager, NetFlow Analyzer, you can drill down to application-level traffic to identify excess bandwidth usage.

 Apply QoS policies and access control lists (ACLs) to reduce traffic consumption by unwanted sources and applications.

-NetFlow Analyzer makes monitoring bandwidth usage easy, and it works in both Windows and Linux environments.
-Start analyzing your network traffic and stop unwanted bandwidth usage in your network.
+NetFlow Analyzer makes wireless bandwidth management easy, and it works in both Windows and Linux environments.
+Start analyzing your network traffic and stop unwanted bandwidth usage in your network using this best-in-class network bandwidth management tool.